 In memory of all those loved and lost…waiting for their human companions at Rainbow Bridge.
-While we often miss our beloved pets, it is uplifting to imagine Christmas at Rainbow Bridge.
+While we often miss our beloved pets, it is uplifting to imagine reuniting at Rainbow Bridge.
 If you have lost a friend that you adopted through G.R.A.C.E. or T.L.C.
 Greyhound Adoption please contact G.R.A.C.E. and we will post it here in their memory.

 Jealousy Is Ugly aka Popcorn (Pop)